Words by mom, blogger, and Lifesong grant recipient Cady Driver

 Here’s to you, when you’re not quite sure where to go from here or what’s coming next.

 Here’s to the dads who break down racial divides.
-Here’s to the dads who wait for years for adoptions to go through… Longing to give their child a permanent name and home.
+To the dads who wait for years for adoptions to go through… Longing to give their child a permanent name and home.

 Here’s to the fathers who set the bar high in their communities.